stanleyhor/powerSite/README.md

 To run jest test, please run this command: `npx jest`

 ## Shortcuts
-After cloning the project, run `yarn`.
+After cloning the project, switch to the `master` branch, run `yarn`.
 Then, run this command to build and start the app:
 `./run.sh`